laiagomezjaner1/GEB_Projects_tools/Documentation/3_LabProject_Delivery.md

 ## 3. Conclusions

-This lab practice allowed us to obtain a new understanding on how to turn physical movement or stimuli (such us as the light turning on and off) into the digital world.
+This lab practice allowed us to obtain a new understanding on how to turn physical movement or stimuli (such us as the light turning on and off) into the digital world and vice versa.

 1) **Key Learnings:** We gained experience in using ESP32 microcontrollers, managing library dependencies in PlatformIO (such as the IMU_Robotics_UB library), and using Python as a connector of hardware with simulation software.